sidbala4023/Trigger/README.md

 19.Write a trigger to update opportunities stage (Closed Won) and Closed Date(today) when a Close all opportunities checkbox is checked in an Account.

 20.Write a trigger to create task to the Opportunities Account Onwer when an Opportunity is got deleted.

+21.Write a trigger to update related contact owner when Account owner is update.